Quite often, readers write me with something cool they have done for their cats in their homes. These DIY sifting litter

 - Electric Drill and ¼ Drill Bit – My husband drilled tons of holes in the bottom of one bin using a 1/4 drill bit, which allows the sawdust to pass through when shaken, but keeps the unused pellets on the top where they belong.
 There is no odor because the “used” sawdust is trapped in the lower box (plus pine is a natural deodorizer).

-Also… a tip for people considering this type of set up… buy 100% pine pellet HORSE bedding from your local feed supply store – it is only $4.95 for a FORTY POUND BAG and is the same exact thing as the cat pine pellets.
+- Pine Pellet Tip – Also… a tip for people considering this type of setup… buy 100% pine pellet HORSE bedding from your local feed supply store – it is only $4.95 for a FORTY POUND BAG and is the same exact thing as the cat pine pellets.
 It is far more expensive when marketed as cat litter!
 Also, you use WAY less than with traditional litter, so a 40-pound bag will last a long time!

 Now part two of our “potty project.”

 I am not a fan of litter boxes in high traffic areas.
 I have a formal dining room, which we only use a few times a year for holiday meals, and thought the large unused corner of the room would be a quiet location for the boxes.
 However, there were two things holding me back from using this location: 1) the area I had in mind is one of the first things you see if you are standing at my front door and my entry hallway – 2) when we do use that room for formal holiday meals I didn’t want anyone to see the boxes.
 Solution…